ithinkihaveacat/dotfiles/README.md

 >
 > Note that the binaries are symlinked into whatever directory `brew` is installed into.
-(So if `brew` is symlinked into `/usr/local/bin`, then all executables `brew` installs will be symlinked into there as well.)
+(So if `brew` is symlinked into `/usr/local/bin`, then all executables installed by `brew` will be symlinked into there as well.)
 This can be useful if you want to install `brew` in your home directory, but symlink binaries into `/usr/local/bin`.
 >